sloth143chunk/UFOs/README.md

 ## Challenge Overview

-The purpose of this analysis was to provide Dana with:
+The purpose of this analysis was to provide Dana's webpage with:
 -	A more in-depth analysis of UFO sightings
--	Allowing users to filter for date, city, state, country, and shape
+-	Users the ability to filter for date, city, state, country, and shape

 ## Challenge Results